MarianStelianCraciun/rotrust/RUNNING.md

 - Python 3.11 (required)
 - Poetry (Python dependency management)
 - Node.js 14+ (for frontend)
-- Docker and Docker Compose (for blockchain network)
+- Docker and Docker Compose (for containerized deployment)

 ## Running the Backend